October 21, 2024

 Insufficient Medical Evidence

 When injured employees make a workers’ comp claim, the insurance company will take a deep look at the medical records.
 They are looking for any inconsistencies that they can use to minimize the benefits offered or deny the claim.
 Your employer may even allege that you aren’t as seriously injured as you say.
 If these issues arise, you should not wait to speak to a personal injury lawyer in Clermont to learn more about your legal options.
+Learn more about choosing a personal injury lawyer.

 Employer Doesn’t Have Workers’ Comp